 Buy a butt with a lid, to exclude insects such as mosquitos, and choose one that sits on a stand so that you can get a watering can underneath the tap.

 Prices and materials vary, although most gardeners opt for black plastic because it’s durable and easier on the eye than dark-green.
 Ideally the capacity should be between 130 and 150L. - although you can go far larger.

-It’s easier to wrestle with water during the spring rather than in the winter when fixing guttering and taps.
-Cold fingers don’t help.
+It’s easier to wrestle with water during the spring or autumn rather than in the winter when fixing guttering and taps – cold fingers don’t help.

 Find out how to fit a water butt